 17. Navigate to the application you created earlier, MetaAccess, click Edit icon on Basic SAML Configuration.
 Replace value of Reply URL (Assertion Consumer Service URL) and Relay State with the MetaAccess Login URL you copied in step 15 then click Save.

 DONE.
 Now you need to assign people/groups who can access MetaAccess on Microsoft Azure and test the configuration.
+Check out our FAQ if you get an error when a user logs into MetaAccess

 If You couldn't import the identity provider information from the IdP metadata file, you can get information from the Set up instruction page of the app and copy IdP certificate, Issuer, and IdP SSO URL to the MetaAccess console